rflpazini/cashback-api/Readme.md

 ```
 register-transaction
-400 - bad request (Because user don't have enouth money on your balance)
+400 - bad request (Because user don't have enough money on your balance)
 ```

 ```